 Are we all such hopeless fools?
 With so many great minds and intelligent people around, is the entirety of humanity as incapable to build up learning as any other animal species?
 Can’t we gain some reliable wisdom from the hard-earned experience of the past generations?
 Why?*

-We do not learn from History because we are educated from dreams of how the world should be instead of what was experienced by living people of the past; our schooling is abstract, bygone and irrelevant, full of artificial century yardsticks and pompous dates of battles and opportunistic monumental events with no connection with our life, understanding and concerns.
+We do not learn from History because we are educated from dreams of how the world should be instead of what was experienced by living people of the past; our schooling is abstract, utopian and irrelevant, full of artificial century yardsticks and pompous dates of battles and opportunistic monumental events with no connection with our life, understanding and concerns.
 Worse, theorists and ideologists presented History as a necessary progress of a collective colossus called "Humanity", a grand process in which we, individuals, play no role.
 In the twentieth Century class-rooms of History, the human face was missing.
-We missed a way to feel that we could have been them, the ancient, individual people and groups like us... so that we would try to do better this time.
+We missed a way to feel that we could have been them, the ancient, individual people and groups like us... so that we - persons, communities and nations - would try to do better this time.